 Myth 6: Seizures hurt.

 Fact: A person is unconscious and not in any pain during most seizures.
-Afterward, the patient could feel discomfort if he or she falls down, has muscle aches or if he or she bit their tongue (during a grand mal seizure).
+Afterward, the patient could feel discomfort if they fall down, have muscle aches or if they bite their tongue (during a grand mal seizure).

 Myth 7: Epilepsy is most common in children.